variantstudios/comscience4help.com/_custom_pages/communication-audits.md

 ---
 title: Communication Audits
 featured:
+  teaser_text: >-
-  teaser_text: "Working closely with you, we will evaluate your organization’s internal and external communications, identify your organization’s communications strengths and weaknesses, and suggest strategies for improving your communications."
+    Working closely with you, we will evaluate your organization’s internal and external communications, identify your organization’s communications
+    strengths and weaknesses, and suggest strategies for improving your communications.
   sort_order_number: 4
 main_image: >-
   /assets/images/main-images/cardboard-communication-connecting-1246743_Comm_Audits.jpg
 search_engine_optimization:
-  page_title: Usability Testing
+  page_title: Communication audits
-  page_description:
+  page_description: >-
+    CSI provides communication audits to help organizations improve the effectiveness of their internal and external communications.
+Communication audits include assessing communication policies procedures and practices;
+    identifying internal and external audiences; client needs to know about their respective audiences; determining the clients communication processes;
+    ascertaining the clients communication strengths; uncovering the clients communication weaknesses or problems; based on the findings, recommend strategies for improving communication policies procedures and practices, improving print and electronic communication production, and implementing continuing evaluation practices.
 layout: page
 ---